 Established in 1966, Good Sam is the largest international organization of RV owners.
 Many RV resorts and campgrounds display the angel logo proudly, so you can confidently know you are using a network within this membership.

 Good Sam and Camping World are both owned by the same corporation.
 In 2018, Good Sam reached an astounding membership of two million!
-They provide various RV services like roadside and travel assistance, warranties, and insurance packages.
+They provide various RV services like Cost: $29/year

 Benefits: 10% discount on 2,000+ locations, deals on fuel at select Pilot and Flying J service stations, and discounts on everything from propane to RVs.